Laggamer2005/PongConsoleSimulator/Nintendo Color TV-Game 6/README.txt

 Game 3 - Hockey (Singles/Doubles):
 This game has exactly the same rules as Tennis, but this time, there are also walls on the sides of the screen, which the ball can bounce off of.
 The Doubles variation is also different from the previous two games.
-This time, each player controls one paddle on his side of the screen and one paddle on the opponent's side of the screen.
+In this game, each player controls one paddle on his side of the screen and one paddle on the opponent's side of the screen.
 The game ends when one player scores 15 points.
 You can start a new game by pressing <Space>.